gravitational/teleport/docs/4.4/enterprise/workflow/index.md

     roles: ['admin']
 ```

-## Adding a reason to approval requests
+## Adding a Reason to Access Workflows

 Teleport 4.4.4 introduced the ability for users to request additional roles. `tctl`
 or the Access Workflows API makes it easy to dynamically approve or deny these requests.

-By using notes you can provide users with an unprivileged state and must
+By requiring reason along with an access requesting you can provide users with an
-always go through the Access Workflows API in order to gain meaningful privilege.
+unprivileged state and must always go through the Access Workflows API  in order to
+gain meaningful privilege.

 Teams can leverage claims (traits) provided by external identity providers both when
 determining which roles a user is allowed to request, and if a specific request